MartinMtandi/sticky-note/README.md

 4. Assign Priority:
    • Click on the dot next to the Member name on the note
    • This will toggle between different Priority states

+5. Assign Notes:
+   • Click the menu button on the top right corner of the note
+   • This will open a menu that allows you to assign the note to a member.
+   • You need to have a member(s) added before you can assign a note to a member.

 Try it out!
 Drag me around and create more notes!
 ```